frederikgramkortegaard/eridu/README.md

 :speech_balloon: The reader is advised to look at the section 8: _"performance evaluation"_ in the attached thesis to get an overview of the viability of the language.

-:warning: This compiler is only expected to work on Linux based distros such as Ubuntu, and thus, the correctness on other operating systems can not be guaranteed.

 ---

 ### How to compile